dvob/k8s-s2s-auth/README.md

 kubectl config set-context $( kubectl config current-context ) --namespace mytest
 ```

+If we create a new namespace the service account controller creates the default service account for us.
+Further the token controller creates a secret which contains the service account token.
-Verify that the default service account and its token got created and extract the token from the secret:
+We verify that the default service account and its token got created and extract the token from the secret:
 ```
 kubectl get serviceaccount default